 But no matter what I try (varying oven temperatures, different breads, with and without parmesan, and so forth), until this past week, I could not duplicate that elusive texture, which literally shatters in the mouth and dissolves into shards of buttery, toasty goodness.
 In fact, I had given up.

 I was, however, becoming curious about the toasted bread thingies that are showing up these days in upscale markets at astronomical prices.
 They aren't crackers.
 Instead, they are very thin, very crisp slices of bread, studded with seeds, dried fruit, and other colorful goodies.
 Here are some particularly lovely examples: Raincoast Crisps, from Lesley Stowe Fine Foods.

-Then, for a photo shoot of warmed brie with Spiced Rhubarb Chutney (coming soon), I bought a more affordable box of Raisin Rosemary Crisps at Trader Joe’s.
+Then, for a photo shoot of warmed brie with Spiced Rhubarb Chutney, I bought a more affordable box of Raisin Rosemary Crisps at Trader Joe’s.
 Then at the last moment, I opened the box and discovered that the crisps are a mere 1-inch square.
-That wasn’t going to cut it for the photo.
+That wasn't going to cut it for the photo.

-Then, as MauiJim was doing his magic in the photo studio (well okay, a tiny spare room stuffed with photo equipment, table, props, and other incredibly important junk), I began eating the crisps.
+Then, as MauiJim was doing his magic in the photo studio (well okay, combined offices/kitchen/studio crammed with photo equipment, table, props, and other incredibly important junk), I began eating the crisps.
 Holy Moly!

 These are the elusive Higgins bread crisps, without the added parmesan topping.
 The quest is over.
 And I will never throw out a stale baguette again.

 You will treasure these crisps as an adjunct to creamy cheeses (double and triple crèmes, brie, camembert, fresh chevre).
 Add an assortment of olives, pickled veggies, and a fruit chutney, and a lovely snack becomes a light dinner.

 Technique Note The bread must be stale and firm in order to be able to slice it as thinly as needed here.